 If you aren’t already a Manhattan millionaire, you’ll feel like one by booking a stay at Park Hyatt, one of the most luxurious spots in NYC.
 Located in one of the city’s most expensive and tallest residential buildings, One57, just two blocks south of Central Park across the street from Carnegie Hall, rooms are some of the largest in town.
-The sprawling suites boast spectacular skyline views, lavish bathrooms with soaking tubs and rain showers, and when you’re in need of room service or want to make a special request, you can do so via an iPad.
-For the ultimate in relaxation and stress relief, head to the onsite Spa Nalai for a pampering treatment, enjoy a soak in the hot tub or a swim in the indoor pool.
-The hotel also hosts The Living Room, a bar and restaurant, popular for cocktails, steak and oysters.
+The sprawling suites boast spectacular skyline views and lavish bathrooms with soaking tubs and rain showers.
+When you’re in need of room service or want to make a special request, you can do so via an iPad.
+For the ultimate in relaxation and stress relief, head to the onsite Spa Nalai for a pampering treatment and enjoy a soak in the hot tub or a swim in the indoor pool.
+The hotel also hosts The Living Room, a bar and restaurant popular for cocktails, steak and oysters.

-Located directly across from Central Park within blocks of Fifth Avenue Shopping, the Ritz-Carlton New York Central Park is a classic luxury hotel in one of the NYC’s most prime locations.
+Located directly across from Central Park within blocks of Fifth Avenue Shopping, the Ritz-Carlton New York Central Park is a classic luxury hotel in one of NYC’s most prime locations.
 Its rooms and suites are spacious, with large marble bathrooms that include sumptuous tubs, and many offer picturesque views of the park.
 Some include Club Lounge access, and for an extra fee, butler service is available.
-Take advantage of extravagant treatments like the caviar facial in the La Prairie spa and enjoy dining at the Auden Bistro which offers pre- and post-theater menus.
+Take advantage of extravagant treatments like the caviar facial in the La Prairie spa and enjoy dining at Contour for small plates with locally sourced ingredients and refined cocktails.
 Its glamorous Star Lounge offers afternoon tea and cocktails.

 1 Hotel Central Park offers an oasis in the heart of bustling midtown only a block from the south entrance of Central Park.
-The interior boasts lots of greenery with a magical forest-like feel that includes some 24,000 plants that dangle from the lobby ceiling and ivy growing up the building’s exterior.
+The interior boasts lots of greenery with a magical forest-like feel, including some 24,000 plants that dangle from the lobby ceiling and ivy growing up the building’s exterior.
 Rooms have a nature-meets-city look with reclaimed wood, brick accents and green succulents.
 Marble bathrooms feature huge walk-in showers with rainforest showerheads, all-natural signature bath products and cotton robes.
-The hotel’s Jams restaurant is one the ground floor and serves a seasonally-driven menu with everything from steaks and roasted chicken to vegetarian options.
+The hotel’s Jams restaurant is on the ground floor and serves a seasonally-driven menu with everything from steaks and roasted chicken to vegetarian options.

 Located across the 35th to 54th floors of Time Warner Center’s north tower, the Mandarin Oriental New York offers breathtaking views of Central Park below and plenty of modern luxuries.
 One of the most luxurious hotels in Manhattan, it attracts numerous celebrities and socialites who are looking for an idyllic location and world-class service.
 Its 75-foot indoor lap pool is just another one of its many standout features.
 City View rooms, with Asian cherry wood furnishings and marble bathrooms, look out to the Manhattan skyline from the 38th and 39th floors and include floor-to-ceiling windows where you can watch the sunrise over the park from a comfy king-size bed every morning.